ElementsProject/lightning/doc/lightning-withdraw.7.md

 DESCRIPTION
 -----------

-The **withdraw** RPC command sends funds from c-lightning's internal wallet to the address specified in *destination*.
+The **withdraw** RPC command sends funds from Core Lightning's internal wallet to the address specified in *destination*.

 The address can be of any Bitcoin accepted type, including bech32.